alinex/bash-lib/README.md

 source $BASHLIB_HOME/base           # to load only basics source $BASHLIB_HOME/module/output  # and then single modules source $BASHLIB_HOME/configs        # load configuration
+# or load modules as needed with
+use module/output
 ```

 For further assistance see the [Examples](./doc/README.md#Examples) within the Modules API documentation.